 Since 2009 50 Canadian volunteers have travelled to CES schools to provide good will and practical support.

 The CES 2012 "Year of Transformation" saw 161 students in 26 secondary schools throughout six provinces in Kenya receiving education scholarships.
 2013, the Year of Open Doors created 200 students in 32 communities to achieve their dream of attending school.
-Now in 2014 the Year of Celebration, CES shares the results of a decade of service to Kenya.
-300 students in 33 schools are beginning to realize the potential they now have to create a bright future for themselves and their communities.
+Now in 2016 the Year of Giving Back, CES shares the results of over a decade of service to Kenya.
+700 students in 33 schools are beginning to realize the potential they now have to create a bright future for themselves and their communities.

 CES Canada is a group of passionate and dedicated problem solvers working to make a difference for marginalized Kenyan youth in rural Western Kenya.